一寸光阴一寸金

 This proverb equates time with gold, suggesting that time is as precious as the most valuable metal.
 It warns against wasting time and encourages treating each moment as a valuable resource that cannot be replaced.

 This is perhaps the most famous Chinese proverb about the value of time.
-Its simplicity and striking metaphor have made it a staple of Chinese education for centuries.
+The simple metaphor has made it a staple of Chinese education for centuries.

 The Full Verse